2018 14

 Les Forts de Latour 2007 89p

 Tasted twice - last time in April 2011.
 Consistent notes.
-Here we had a lighter version of 2008 with some green undertones, but this didn't count that much because there was pretty much tasty fruit, nice balance, and nice aftertaste.
+Here, we had a lighter version of 2008 with some green undertones, but it didn't count for much because tasty fruit, a nice balance, and a pleasant aftertaste accompanied it.

 Les Forts de Latour 2006 91p

 Tasted three times - last time in April 2014.
 Consistent notes.
-Two years older brother of 2008 and almost the same style.
-Pencil, leather and cedar flavours, same strong backbone and fine smooth finish.
-Superb Wine.
+A two-year-old brother of 2008, with a similar style.
+Pencil, leather, and cedar flavors, with a strong backbone and delicate, smooth finish.
+Superb wine.

 Les Forts de Latour 2005 92p

 Tasted in April 2013.
 This wine displayed sweet black cherries, fine acidity, balance, and splendid complexity.
-Harmonious with a fine finish.
+It has a harmonious finish.